lingtalfi/Kamille/Utils/Morphic/Generator/morphic-generator-brainstorm-2.md

     - sqlType=datetime => datetime
     If all fails, default is input

-- ?columnFkeys: array (see QuickPdoInfoTool::getForeignKeysInfo for more details)
+- columnFkeys: array (see QuickPdoInfoTool::getForeignKeysInfo for more details)
     - columnName:
         - db
         - table
         - field
+- ai: string|false, auto-incremented field

 - ?formInsertSuccessMsg:
     the notification message to display when the form in insert mode was successfully posted